code-collabo/node-mongo-cli/README.md

 the prompt or type in your preferred folder name.

 ### CLI skip prompts
 No prompt when --yes flag is used.
-It skips both install and git init, and uses esm template as default if no template is specified or if template entered is not in the template collection.
-In the case of folder name, default foldername is used if no folder name is specified or when folder name already exists.
+It skips both install and git init.
+The CLI will generate the (default) ts template if no template is specified or if the template entered is not in the template collection.
+In the case of folder name, default foldername is used if no folder name is specified or when the folder name used already exists.

 ## Documentation
 See the links to the official documentation of the node-mongo project and community building it below: